Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 Students by the end of the course will be able to ...

-1. Compare and contrast the benefits and drawbacks of Waterfall vs. Agile methodology, and follow iterative processes of user interviews, wireframes, and user narratives.
-(PLO 1 & 3)
+1. Conduct Sprint Planning and Retrospectives to empower effective collaboration (PLO 3, PLO 4)
     - Assessment: Summative Assessment
-1. Explain various strategies to evaluate a problem space and product opportunities including PEST Analysis, Competitive Analysis, and User Interviews (PLO 5)
+1. Design beautiful, practical, and intuitive apps using the leading UI/UX practices (PLO 3)
     - Assessment: Summative Assessment
-1. Create a prototypes of a product using User Personas, User Narratives, Wireframes Entity Relationship Diagrams and resource based scoping (PLO 3)
+1. Use agile methodology to iterate your app design as informed by user interviews and feedback (PLO 3)
     - Assessment: Summative Assessment
 1. Demonstrate a diverse and individualized set of professional skills necessary to succeed while at Make School and beyond.
 (PLO 1)
     - Assessment: Summative Assessment
 1. Consistently practice professional business communication that is actionable with an appreciative tone.
-(PLO 4, PLO 6)
+(PLO 4)
     - Assessment: Final Blog Post; Rubric: [Written Communication Rubric (AAC&U Value Rubric)](https://drive.google.com/file/d/1Q7kd-JTwd8COOGNeSD43UoAivwF5_dWZ/view?usp=sharing)

 ## Tutorials & Projects